Report of Stabbing by FOREIGN-LIKE Man in Tsukuba Makes Big News- the discovery that the story was MADE UP, does not

 I got online and did a search.
 All the original articles and postings came up- GIRL STABBED BY FOREIGN-LIKE MAN WHO IS STILL AT LARGE.

-Then among all these were one or two articles dated April 17th.
+Then among all of them were one or two articles dated April 17th.
 They explained that the young woman who had reported the stabbing had wounded HERSELF with a knife (in an apparent fit of self-loathing) and could not admit to her parents or the police what she had done- so she made the whole thing up- the foreignish man was a work of fiction!

 While the news of the attack by a foreignish man had spread like wildfire and had created a sensation- the news of the girls retraction of the story had hardly been noticed.